N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Density models and parameters

-Taking into account all these data and varying parameters we constructed seven models.
-The diversity of parameters for the stellar component and two variants of the exponent of the DM profile $\alpha$ are listed in the table~\ref{Models_params}.
-The first three models are implemented by the N-body mkkd95 code designed by \citet{KD95} and the last four ones by the orbit-based AGAMA code \citep{Vasiliev2018}, see table~\ref{Models_params}.
+Taking into account all this data and varying parameters we constructed three models.
+The diversity of parameters for the stellar component and two variants of the exponent of the DM profile $\alpha$ are listed in Table~\ref{Models_params}.
+The model numbered 1 is implemented by the DF-based mkkd95 code (GalactICS Software, NEMO) designed by~\citet{KD95} and the last two ones by the orbit-based Schwarzschild's method implemented in the AGAMA framework designed for constructing equilibrium models by~\citep{Vasiliev2018}.
 For all these methods we used $G=1$ as the gravitational constant, $10^6 M_{\odot}$ as the mass unit, and $ 1\mbox{ kpc}$ as the unit of distance.
 Then for the time unit we have:

-The model~1 assumes an analytical simplification for the DM density profile considering it as a cored profile with $\alpha=0$.
-The visible density distribution for this model follows the King density profile.
-The visible density for the model~2 also follows this profile, but it employs the shallow cusp DM profile with $\alpha=-0.22$.
-The model~3 relies on the same cusped DM profile, but uses Plummer-like profile for the visible component of the galaxy.
-The density functions depend on the combined gravitational potential, so it is axially symmetric and coincides with the Plummer analytical density profile at the equatorial galaxy plane ($z=0$), but the equidensity surfaces are not ellipsoids.

-All these three models do not take into account kinematic constraints for the visible part of the galaxy obtained by~\citet{H16}.
+Model~1 relies on the shallow DM profile with $\alpha=-0.22$ and uses a Plummer-like profile for the visible component of the galaxy.
+The density distribution depends on the combined gravitational potential, so it is axially symmetric and coincides with the Plummer analytical density profile at the equatorial galaxy plane ($z=0$), but the isopycnic surfaces are not ellipsoids.
+The model does not take into account kinematic constraints for the visible part of the galaxy obtained by~\citet{H16}.
 The parameter $\beta_z$ stands for such a constraint.
 This is a velocity anisotropy parameter:

 For the Fornax galaxy $-\log_{10}(1-\beta_z) = 0.28^{+0.10}_{-0.11}$.